 When a spouse fails to make court-ordered alimony payments in New York, the receiving spouse has several legal options to enforce the order.
 Since spousal maintenance is a legal obligation, non-payment can result in serious consequences for the delinquent party.

 Additionally, the court may issue a money judgment for arrears, which allows the recipient spouse to collect overdue payments.
 This judgment can be enforced through wage garnishment, bank account levies, and liens on property.
-If arrears continue to accumulate, the paying spouse’s driver’s license, professional licenses, and even passports may be suspended until payments are made.

 Methods of Enforcement